 Did you know that the benefits of breastfeeding far outweigh those of bottle feeding for babies and moms alike?
 Although a lot of moms to be are told this before giving birth, they scoff at it, rejecting it as false information and choosing to avoid breastfeeding completely.
 However, it is in fact true and you have to see the benefits of breastfeeding to believe them.
 The information outlined here will help you a lot and give you all of the accurate information you need to be able to make up your own mind about whether the risk of bottle feeding is worth it.

 Breastfeeding is a lifestyle choice but it is much more than that.
-It can impact upon the health of mom and baby alike.
+It can impact the health of mom and baby alike.
 In fact, the health benefits related to breastfeeding alone should be more than enough to convince any mother that it is the best way to go.
-For example, it can help to prevent diabetes, breast and ovarian cancer and postpartum depression in mothers.
-It can also prevent a massive range of illness in the child including, but not limited to, asthma, obesity, diabetes, Sudden Infant Death Syndrome (SIDS), leukemia, diarrhea, ear infections, stomach viruses and respiratory infections.
+For example, it can help to prevent diabetes, breast and ovarian cancer, and postpartum depression in mothers.
+It can also prevent a massive range of illnesses in the child including, but not limited to, asthma, obesity, diabetes, Sudden Infant Death Syndrome (SIDS), leukemia, diarrhea, ear infections, stomach viruses, and respiratory infections.
 Of course, the benefits of breastfeeding do not end there.

-Finally, there is one final major benefits of breastfeeding you need to consider and that is the ability to bond with your child.
-Formula will not give you the same bonding experience that breast feeding will.
+Finally, there is one final major benefit of breastfeeding you need to consider and that is the ability to bond with your child.
+The formula will not give you the same bonding experience that breastfeeding will.
 If you dismiss all of the other benefits above as rubbish, this one is the ultimate benefit and the single one of the benefits of breastfeeding that is irrefutable and impossible to ignore.